Recorded live in the Auditorium Parco della Musica, Rome, November 2010 (Op.120) & November 2012 (Op.61).

 From 1992 to 2002 Pappano was music director of La Monnaie, the Belgian Royal Opera House.
-In 2002, he was named music director of the Royal Opera House, Covent Garden, his current contract there running to 2017.
+In 2002, he was named music director of the Royal Opera House, Covent Garden, London, his current contract there running to 2017.
 Pappano has also been principal guest conductor of the Israel Philharmonic Orchestra and in 2005 became music director of the Orchestra dell’Accademia Nazionale di Santa Cecilia.
 Pappano was knighted in 2012 and was also made a Knight Grand Cross of Italy’s Order of Merit.